 Agile project management methodology follows an iterative model to bring continuous improvements and ensure consistent product delivery.
 It offers flexibility to change, which means that you can make changes midway through the project.
 It overcame many shortcomings of waterfall model such as process rigidity and higher risk and delivered a much better solution.

-With feedback on every iteration and client involvement throughout the process, you can deliver a product that satisfies your clients, thanks to agile.
+With feedback on every iteration and client involvement throughout the process, you can deliver a product that satisfies your clients, thanks to agile project management methodology.
 Reap the real benefits of agile project management methodology by learning key principles of agile project management.

 PRINCE stands for Projects IN Controlled Environments.
 PRINCE2 is a structured project methodology which can adapt to fulfill different project requirements irrespective of the type and scale of the project.
 There are certain principles, themes and processes you will have to follow when implementing PRINCE2 project management methodology.
 It gives you more control over your team and helps in minimizing project risks, which makes it an ideal choice for large and complex projects.